 The participants strongly condemns the attacks of the Armenian armed forces against Azerbaijani civilian settlements far from the conflict zone, and the resulting heavy casualties among the civilian population.
 The international community should take necessary steps to prevent the deliberate targeting of civilians by Armenia in violation of international law and demand the withdrawal of the country's armed forces from the occupied territories of Azerbaijan.

-We, the members of TCCI, express our readiness to mobilize all our resources and take part in large-scale projects that will benefit socio-economic of the liberated territories of Azerbaijan
+We, the members of TCCI, express our readiness to mobilize all our resources and take part in large-scale projects that will benefit socio-economic of the liberated territories of Azerbaijan.

 The participants along with the entrepreneurs of Turkic-speaking States hereby declare our full support for Azerbaijan in order to resolve this conflict.
 We also believe that the Turkic World would strive for new economic achievements by enhancing its competitive strength and expanding its outreach in a way to bolster our common prestige and the welfare of Turkic peoples.